MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D2
 SF:
 * Get to the office by 9am every day.
 We will be taking roll.
-If you will be absent or late for any reason, email your career coach to let them know.
+If you will be absent or late for any reason, email both your career coach and admin@appacademy.io to let them know.
 * Join the #hunters channel in Slack.
 Alumni post job openings and networking opportunities there.
   * Press CMD+K and typing "hunters" on Slack
   * Or use this link: https://app-academy.slack.com/messages/hunters